 Where to stay in Jerusalem?

 Abraham Hostel is definitely one of the best hostels in Israel.
-Actually, it’s a chain hostel with amazing service and great location – 15 min from old town by foot and 5 min from the market and city center.
-They also hold interesting events in hostel every day, like local beer tasting, live music, etc.
+Actually, it’s a chain hostel with amazing service and great location – 15 min from the old town by foot and 5 min from the market and city center.
+They also hold interesting events in the hostel every day, like local beer tasting, live music, etc.

 Another good one is the Post Hostel, nicely decorated in a style of postal depot.
 The hostel is perfectly located, just in front of the train station, one stop from the Damascus Gate and 5 minutes slow walk from the Old City of Jerusalem.
 It’s also close to bars, pubs, restaurants and clubs on the other side.

-For something more fancy, you should pick the Inbal Hotel.
+For something fancier, you should pick the Inbal Hotel.
 It’s a very stylish, light and airy property.
 The public areas include pleasant lounges and outdoor spaces including a swimming pool.
 The rooms are fairly compact but very comfortable and have more or less every amenity.
 It’s also within a walking distance from the Old City and various other places.